2 Days & 1 Night: Smoking and profanity

 Viewers protested about the "violent scene" on episode 51, which aired July 20, 2008.
 The scene was a hidden prank of Kang Ho-dong and Kim C getting into an argument to fool the new director who had joined the show.
 The production team stated that the fight was not intentional and it left good memories.

-On the episode aired September 21, 2008, scenes of Lee Soo-geun smoking in the village was caught on tape and aired.
+On the episode aired September 21, 2008, scenes of Lee Soo-geun smoking in the village were caught on tape and aired.
 On the episode aired December 7, 2008, more drinking and smoking scenes appeared.
 It was deemed unsuitable for families watching the show with their children.
 In the March 15, 2009 episode, it was said that Kang Ho-dong had uttered the profanity "XX-bitch" in one of the scenes.
 But the production team denied that Kang Ho-dong had said such a thing on the show and that it was just noises during the car ride.